 Learning about outer space is very exciting for preschoolers!
 One topic that interests children is learning about the Earth’s moon.
 Kids are curious about what life is like on the moon!
 Something that astronauts have discovered on the moon are rocks.
-These rocks are grey and look similar to charcoal.
-Today’s activity uses homemade moon rocks, and children will love this activity because they get to smash them!
+These moon rocks are grey and look similar to charcoal.
+Today’s activity will show you how to make moon rocks, and children will love this activity because they get to smash them!

 Smashing Moon Rocks